rahzaazhar/RagDB/README.md

     ```bash
     docker-compose up --build
     ```
     The `--build` flag is only necessary the first time you run the application or if you have made changes to the code.
 The application will be available at `http://localhost:8000`.
-Note the responses take some time because of rate limit issues.
+Note that the initial response may take some time due to model rate limits.

 3.  **Stop and clean up**:
     When you are finished, use the following command to stop the containers and remove the database data: